bgelov/powershell-string-converter/README.md

 # powershell-string-converter
-Convert string with Powershell To&amp;From Base64, SHA1, bytes, etc.
+Convert string with Powershell To&From Base64, SHA1, bytes, BSTR, etc.